MichaelCurrin/auto-commit-msg/shell/README.md

 # Shell

-Git hook test scripts.
+Bash scripts around this project.

-All the scripts in this directory are named with dashes not underscores, to match the git hook filenames convention.
+All the scripts in this directory are named with dashes and not underscores, to match the Git hook filenames convention.

 ## Samples